LiberoHS/champions-festival-old/README.md

 ### Prerequisites

-Will need npm or yarn to start the application
+Will need npm or yarn to start the application on the local machine.

 ### Running client

 ```
 git clone https://github.com/hitokage13/champions-festival.git
-cd champions-festival/client
+cd champions-festival
-yarn install
+npm install
-yarn start
+npm start
 ```

 Go on ```http://localhost:3000/``` for the front-end